-7 STRATEGIC AND BUSINESS RISK
+5. STRATEGIC AND BUSINESS RISK

 Strategic and business risk are defined as the risk of weakened profitability owing to changes in competitive terms, operating parameters and external factors, and also includes political and regulatory risk.
 This includes the risk of a lack of correlation between revenue and expenses over time.
 It is considered appropriate to assess business risk in relation to strategic risk.
-Strategic and business risk also cover rating, reputational, owner, and reward and incentive risk.
+Strategic and business risk also cover rating, reputational, owner, reward and incentive, and money laundering and terrorism financing risk.